Case Study 5: ScreenVault Studios - Worked Solution

 | SVS-MC-STAGING | Developer Pro | Marketing Cloud journey testing (B2B + B2C) | As needed | Synthetic subscribers with engagement scores for journey testing |

 Data seeding notes: Rights DB integration testing requires realistic overlapping rights scenarios to validate conflict detection.
 The integration sandbox includes 200 intentionally conflicting rights records for regression testing.
-Subscriber data in UAT must include synthetic churn scores and engagement segments from Data Cloud to validate marketing journey triggers.
+Subscriber data in UAT must include synthetic churn scores and engagement segments from Data 360 to validate marketing journey triggers.

 Testing Strategy